Mali junta wiping its feet on blood of French soldiers, says angry France | Law-Order

 Mali junta wiping its feet on blood of French soldiers, says angry France

-France's Armed Forces Minister defended her country's counter-terrorism role in Mali and accused the military junta of hypocrisy, bad faith and wanting to delay a transition to democracy after its prime minister said Paris was abandoning it.
-Relations between France and its former colony have soured since Paris said in June it would reshape its 5,000-strong counter-terrorism mission in the region and the junta began talks to bring Russian mercenaries into the country.

-France's Armed Forces Minister defended her country's counter-terrorism role in Mali and accused the military junta of hypocrisy, bad faith and wanting to delay a transition to democracy after its prime minister said Paris was abandoning it.
+France's Armed Forces minister defended her country's counterterrorism role in Mali and accused the military junta of hypocrisy, bad faith and wanting to delay a transition to democracy after the African country's prime minister said Paris was abandoning it.

 Diplomatic and security sources have told Reuters that Mali's year-old military junta is close to recruiting the Russian Wagner Group, and France has launched a diplomatic drive to thwart it, saying such an arrangement is "incompatible" with a continued French presence.
 The French army started redeploying troops from its bases in Kidal, Tessalit and Timbuktu in northern Mali at the start of the month, French army sources have said.